Ossa

 Bone to bone, past, present and future.
 The cycles of seasons, births and deaths, phases of the moon, tides on the turn.
 In the middle of all this activity is Itford Hill, a symbol of permanence, an overseer, a comfort and a constant.
 It is home.

-Ossa book is now available to order from Jane&Jeremy and will soon be available from:
+Ossa book is now available to order from Jane&Jeremy and these bookshops:

 Setanta Books (UK)